 U.S.-Sri Lanka Trade Facts

-U.S. exports of agricultural products to Sri Lanka totaled $79 million in 2011.
-Leading categories include: wheat ($36 million) and vegetable oils ($12 million).
+U.S. exports of agricultural products to Sri Lanka totaled $128 million in 2013.
+Leading categories include: wheat ($53 million) and soybean meal ($28 million).

-U.S. imports of agricultural products from Sri Lanka totaled $94 million in 2011.
-Leading categories include: tea (including herb tea) ($23 million) and rubber ($21 million).
+U.S. imports of agricultural products from Sri Lanka totaled $97 million in 2013.
+Leading categories include: tea (including herb tea) ($29 million) and spices ($22 million).